 About

-I have a keen interest in new ways of thinking about assessment at scale and at distance.
-I have led IET's Student Experience of Revision, Assessment and Feedback survey project since 2015 (Cross et al. 2016).
-Recent analysis of our latest 2020 survey has identified significant difference in the assessment experience between students from different ethnic backgrounds (Cross & Brasher, 2021 - available on request) and highlighted the need for rethinking how dialogic feedback and assessment literacies can be supported in a distance learning context (Cross & Brasher, 2022).
-The survey comprises over 100 question items and covers additional themes such as learners' assessment networks, learner agency and process transparency.
+I have also led a variety of strategic work within the University.
+I have led the Student Experience of Revision, Assessment and Feedback (SEFAR) survey project since 2016.
+Recent analysis of our latest 2020 survey has identified significant difference in the assessment experience between students from different ethnic backgrounds and ages and highlighted the need for rethinking how dialogic feedback and assessment literacies can be supported in a distance learning context.
+The survey comprises over 100 question items.
+Also, I am presently leading a qualitative study about factors impacting students’ early engagement and retention in distance learning, and recently led an analysis of the assessment strategies used in over four hundred university modules.

 Biography